Exergist/Adafruit-MacroPad-RP2040/README.md

     [Show image of the MacroPad and highlight the locations of the encoder and reset button]
  3. The MacroPad should enter bootloader mode and a new device should be available on the computer (???????).
     [Show image of the new device]
- 5. Drag and drop the desired firmware uf2 file int the (???????) device.
+ 5. Drag and drop the desired firmware uf2 file into the (???????) device.
  6. The MacroPad should auto-restart and launch with the new firmware.

 </details>